hpiaia/hpiaia/README.md

 My name is Humberto Piaia 😃.
 I am a full stack developer – and a devops engineer – with advanced knowledge of **JavaScript**, **C#** and **PHP**, as well as extensive and great experience with **React**, **Vue**, **Node**, **.NET** and **Laravel**.
 I am a proactive and dedicated person who enjoys creating beautifully designed, intuitive and functional websites.

-You can follow up my resume and know more about my work [here](https://hpiaia.dev/resume.pdf "here").
+You can follow up my resume and know more about my work at [my website](https://hpiaia.dev/).

 ## ⚡ Technologies